afghanistanyn/pysed/README.rst

 	This is my fish,
 	whose name is George.
 	This is my goat, whose name is Adam.

+	$ pysed -s --print '\n ' ' ' text.txt > text2.txt
+	$ cat text2.txt

+	This is my cat, whose name is Betty.
+        This is my dog, whose name is Frank.
+        This is my fish,
+        whose name is George.
+        This is my goat, whose name is Adam.

 	$ pysed -p example.txt